Hatchin/Machine-Learning-Zhou_Zhihua/EnsembleLearning/AdaBoost/README.md

-# Chapter 7 Problem 7.3
+# Chapter 8 Problem 8.3
-## Implementation of Naïve Bayes Classifier using Laplacian Correction
+## Implementation of AdaBoost classifier

-This repository contains my personal notes and codes for problem 7.3 in Chapter 7.
-A Naïve Bayes Classifier using Laplacian Correction is implemented.
-The main steps are as follows:
+This repository contains my personal notes and codes for problem 8.3 in Chapter 8.
+A Ensemble Classifier using AdaBoost algorithm for a two-class classification problem is implemented.

-1. Prior probabiltiy compution using Laplacian Correction
-2. Conditional probability compution using Laplacian Correction
-3. Computing cumulative product of probability for each class
-4. Return the class with the largest Probability
+The algorithm sequentially applies a weak classification to modified versions of the data.
+By increasing the weights of the missclassified observations, each weak learner focuses on the error of the previous one.
+The predictions are aggregated through a weighted majority vote.